aninditadash/java_basics/README.md

 <img src="https://usemynotes.com/wp-content/uploads/2021/02/what-are-access-specifiers-in-java.jpg" width=700 />

-### **Encapsulation**
+## **Encapsulation**

 It is defined as the wrapping up of data under a single unit.
 It is the mechanism of bundling data (variables) and the methods that operate on that data within a single unit (a class).
 It restricts direct access to an object's internal state, allowing interaction only through defined public methods (getters and setters).
-This promotes data hiding and security.

-### **Inheritance**

-Inheritance is an important pillar of OOP.
-It is the mechanism in Java by which one class is allowed to inherit the features (fields and methods) of another class.
-We are achieving inheritance by using extends keyword.
-Inheritance is also known as __is-a__ relationship.
-It supports the concept of _reusability_.

-- Method Overriding is achievable only through Inheritance.
-It is one of the ways by which Java achieves Run Time Polymorphism.
-- The concept of abstraction where we do not have to provide all details, is achieved through inheritance.
-Abstraction only shows the functionality to the user.

-### **Polymorphism**

-## **Types of Inheritance**
+- __Data Hiding:__ The internal data of an object is hidden from the outside world, preventing direct access.
+- __Data Integrity:__ Only validated or safe values can be assigned to an object’s attributes via setter methods.
+- __Reusability:__ Encapsulated code is more flexible and reusable for future modifications or requirements.
+- __Security:__ Sensitive data is protected as it cannot be accessed directly.

 ## **Abstraction**